Let's Have Fun with LeetCode

 .

-This is a classic problem involving parentheses.
-Such problems can generally be solved using a stack.
-The approach is: when encountering a left parenthesis, push it onto the stack; when encountering a right parenthesis, pop the top left parenthesis from the stack to check if it matches with the right parenthesis.
+This is a classic parentheses problem.
+Such problems can usually be solved with a stack.
+The idea is: when you see a left parenthesis, push it onto the stack; when you see a right parenthesis, pop the top left parenthesis from the stack and check if they match.

 class Solution {